iterative/dvc.org/content/docs/user-guide/how-to/resolve-merge-conflicts.md

 ---
-title: 'How to Merge Conflicts'
+title: 'How to Resolve Merge Conflicts in DVC'
 description: 'Git merge conflicts can happen in DVC files when combining changes from multiple team members.'
 ---

-# How to Merge Conflicts in DVC Files
+# How to Resolve Merge Conflicts in DVC Metafiles

 Sometimes multiple team members work on the the same DVC-tracked data.
 When the time comes to combine their changes, merge conflicts can occur in Git-tracked